miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored and corrected junk details and player splashing at pier.
 Made Tseng hide his guns faster and Carson's killing being logged.
 Fixed being stuck on warrens gate and added ammo to Society roof.
+Corrected Python script that broke when renaming the patch folder.

 v10.8                                                  21.03.2021
 -----